frederic-perez/AmE-dictionary/data/idioms.md

 __new blood__
 __new car smell__ The scent associated with the inside of a brand new vehicle, caused by the plastics and other materials inside it. _Boy, I love that new car smell, don’t you?_
 __new kid on the block__ :two: Someone who is new in a place or organization.
-__new normal__ A previously unusual occurrence that has become commonplace. _High unemployment rates have become the new normal due to the country’s economic strife._
+__new normal__ :two: A previously unusual occurrence that has become commonplace. _High unemployment rates have become the new normal due to the country’s economic strife._
 __next in line__
 __next to nothing__ Almost nothing; a very small amount.
 __next-level__ :dart: Especially good or advanced. _Mission Control in Houston had next-level simulators used to train their astronauts._